DaemonWill/shopping-cart/README.md

 Travis builds: https://travis-ci.com/DaemonWill/shopping-cart

 ## Overview
-This repo contains two projects that go hand-in-hand, an api for managing/viewing shopping carts/purchasable items, and a ui for interacting with the api as a user
+This repo contains three projects that go hand-in-hand, an api for managing/viewing shopping carts/purchasable items, and a ui (one in Angular [the default] and a supplemental ui in React) for interacting with the api as a user

 ## Requirements